eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 }
 ```

-Running the benchmark on an array with `10000` elements on my `x64 AVX512` laptop, and a `aarch64 NEON` OCI machine:
+Running the benchmark on an array with `10000` elements on my `x64 AVX512` laptop, and an `aarch64 NEON` OCI machine:

 <img width="550" alt="iota performance 10000" src="https://github.com/user-attachments/assets/a2a37be9-ceb9-4d7f-8fe6-c8c16323a10e" />

 On AVX512, we seem to get a clear speedup from auto vectorization.
 But on NEON, the auto vectorizer seems to fail and we get only scalar performance.
-The VectorAPI implementation seems to generate slightly worse code the best alternative.
+The VectorAPI implementation seems to generate slightly worse code than the best alternative.
 I inspected the assembly code that is generated on AVX512 - and there is just a small
 difference in the quality for the Vector API and auto vectorized code - with some extra
 time one could probably change the Vector API implementation slightly to get the same performance.